Andrew-McGee/foam/README.md

 - Mobile device friendly view

 #### _Known Issues_
-- Page sometimes locks stopping playback until refreshed - http sockets issue
-- Settings menu items get css style overridden
-- Need a timeout if ampache host unreachable in order to sign in again
+- Need a timeout if Ampache host unreachable in order to sign in again
 - Long album/playlists get tracks truncated
 - Sometimes the track timer glitches after seeking with the slider